MBM-AI-Club/Assignments/README.md

-# Assignments
+# Meetings
-This repository serves as a medium for our members to share their assignments
+This repository serves as a medium for our members to share revisit the older meetings